pyrustic/braq/README.md

 # Overview
 **Braq** (pronounced `/ˈbɹæk/`) is a human-readable customizable data format whose reference parser is an eponymous lightweight [Python](https://www.python.org/) library available on [PyPI](#installation).

-## Minimal format specification
 A Braq **document** is made up of **sections**, each defined by a **header** surrounded by square brackets (hence the name Braq) and a **body** which is just lines of text.

-Since a body is arbitrary text, it is possible to embed a complex [dictionary data structure](https://en.wikipedia.org/wiki/Dictionary_(data_structure)) into a section by encoding it with the human-readable [Paradict](https://github.com/pyrustic/paradict) data format.

-Its versatility and minimal format specification make Braq highly customizable and therefore allow it to be used in an eclectic set of use cases such as config files, AI prompts, and code documentation.

-## Intuitive programming interface
-The Braq parser offers an intuitive programming interface to smoothly interact with a Braq document as well as a transparent integration with [Paradict](https://github.com/pyrustic/paradict) for embedding and loading complex dictionary data structures.

-Braq provides functions for parsing documents line by line, creating document models, rendering documents, and performing file I/O operations, among other functionalities.

-At a higher level, the `Document` class leverages the base functions to model documents and allow seamless interaction with them.
-This class also serves as the parent class for `FileDoc` that focuses specifically on documents with associated disk files.

 <p align="right"><a href="#readme">Back to top</a></p>